octopus-network/substrate-ibc-deliverable/m2/README.md

 view README.md  # More details of the testing
 ```

-After the packet transfer completes, events below will be detected by polkadot.js in sequence and display on the frontend(e.g., https://polkadot.js.org/apps/?rpc=ws%3A%2F%2F127.0.0.1%3A9944#/explorer).
-Whereas `SendPacket` & `AcknowledgementPacket` envets are emitted from the chain initiated the packet transfer, and `WriteAcknowledgement` & `ReceivePacket` are from the other chain.
+After the packet transfer completes, events below will be detected by polkadot.js in sequence and displayed on the frontend(e.g., https://polkadot.js.org/apps/?rpc=ws%3A%2F%2F127.0.0.1%3A9944#/explorer).
+Whereas `SendPacket` & `AcknowledgementPacket` events are emitted from the chain initiated the packet transfer, and `WriteAcknowledgement` & `ReceivePacket` are from the other chain.
 It takes over 20 mins.

 ![SendPacket](assets/SendPacket.png)